MiracleCherryPie/google-colab-kdenlive/README.md

 Well, you can use this to render your video inside Google Colab (or even inside headless server running jupyter server).
 ### Pros:
 1. You can render inside cloud environment
-2. You can store render result in Google Drive without uploading it from your PC to Google Drive
+2. You can store render result in Google Drive so you can directly share it without upload rendered video
+3. Rendering process will be fast

 ### Cons:
 1. No GPU-based rendering